Steps required to set up the dbt SQL Server Adapter

 Want to connect to an Azure SQL Database?

 In the above example I am using the sql login that was created by the container, but if using an Azure SQL Database it’s preferable to use Microsoft Entra authentication.
-There are multiple methods within the scope of Entra which you can see here.
-To repoint my project to an Azure SQL Database, I would simply create a new profile in the profiles.yml file:
+There are multiple methods within the scope of Entra which you can see in this help file.
+To repoint my project to an Azure SQL Database, I would simply create a new profile in the profiles.yml

 To uninstall